sonic-net/SONiC/doc/secure_boot/Secureboot_uefi_key_management.md

 cert-to-efi-sig-list -g "$(< GUID.txt)" db.crt db.esl
 sign-efi-sig-list -g "$(< GUID.txt)" -k KEK.key -c KEK.crt db db.esl db.auth
 ```
-Using above example one should able to create authenticated variable to add, remove, update and revoke UEFI keys from the UEFI database.
+Using the above example one should be able to create an authenticated variable to add, remove, update, and revoke UEFI keys from the UEFI database.

 ## 4 UEFI key management

-The key management involves following functional area
+The key management involves following the functional area
 1. Generation of keys
-2. Enroll keys into Machine
+2. Enroll keys into the Machine
-3. Update, remove and add new keys into the key database.
+3. Update, remove, and add new keys to the key database.
 4. Revoke keys
 5. Show keys from the machine.